UWC-Innovation-Hub/MayibuyeAppleBox/.github/ISSUE_TEMPLATE/closure-task.md

 name: Closure Task
 about: Use this template for formal project closure and archiving
 title: "[CLOSURE] - Formal project closure and archiving"
-labels: XR Release & Deploy
+labels: ''
-assignees: KaylynFritz, AyeshaBoomgaard
+assignees: AyeshaBoomgaard, KaylynFritz

 ---